 The Chautauqua Writers’ Center will close out its 2014 season with visits from prose writer-in-residence Evan Fallenberg and poet-in-residence Susan Grimm.

 Telling people’s secrets isn’t particularly kind, but it can result in a great story.

 When most people apply for a job, they might list a former boss or a well-connected friend as reference.
 John Hoppenthaler could list Pulitzer Prize winners Toni Morrison and Natasha Trethewey as his.

-The Chautauqua Writers’ Center workshops for Week Five will center on heightening emotions, the basics of poetry and playwriting.
+The Chautauqua Writers’ Center workshops for Week Eight will focus on introducing students to contemporary poetry and running successful writing blogs.

-The Chautauqua Writers’ Center workshops for Week Four will focus on using the ideas of home and the natural world to inspire writing.
+The Chautauqua Writers’ Center workshops for Week Seven will center on the impact that travel has on writing and the importance of preserving moments.